-Option 2: Start here or continue your journey… Cool down with a snoball and rent bikes at the Shiver Shack at the Mandeville Trailhead and bike nine miles to the Abita Springs Trailhead.
+Option 2: Start here or continue your journey… Cool down with a snoball and rent bikes at the Shack de Ville at the Mandeville Trailhead and bike nine miles to the Abita Springs Trailhead.
 Snack or have lunch at the Abita Brew Pub and try the Abita line of craft beers.
-They have seasonal brews such as Octoberfest, in addition to Abita Amber, Andygator, Restoration Pale Ale and Turbodog (and more) on tap, locally brewed at the Abita Brewery down the road.
-Start with the Andygator Crawfish Cakes or Brewer’s BBQ Crab Claws Sautéed in Abita Amber and Rosemary BBQ sauce.
-Then choose one of 10 specialty burgers or an old-fashioned Louisiana seafood po' boy.
+They have seasonal brews such as the Strawberry Lager, in addition to Abita Amber, Andygator, Restoration Pale Ale and Turbodog (and more) on tap, locally brewed at the Abita Brewery down the road.
+For lunch, start with the Andygator Crawfish Cakes or Brewer’s BBQ Crab Claws Sautéed in Abita Amber and Rosemary BBQ sauce.
+Then choose from any of the 10 specialty burgers or grab a bite of traditional Louisiana with a seafood po' boy.

 Stand-Up Paddleboard for Your Lunch

 Want to learn to paddle board?
-The Bayou Paddle Company (985-966-7978), located inside The Spokesman Professional Bicycle Works in Mandeville, offers board sales and rentals, as well as leads individual lessons and group paddles.
+The Bayou Paddle Co., located inside The Spokesman Professional Bicycle Works in Mandeville, offers board sales and rentals, as well as leads individual lessons and group paddles.

 Kayaking or Boating to Foodie Heaven

 Bayou Adventure in Lacombe is a bait stand that now serves as a one-stop shop for all things outdoors.
 Take a kayak tour (with or without fishing equipment) to paddle the nearby bayous Cane, Castine and Lacombe where wildlife is abundant and easily spotted.
-Later, enjoy a lovely dinner at La Provence or Sal & Judy’s, known for its Creole-Italian cuisine and line of salad dressings and sauces available online and in supermarkets.
+Later, enjoy a lovely dinner at Sal & Judy’s, known for its Creole-Italian cuisine and line of salad dressings and sauces available online and in supermarkets.

 A Day on the Water